 In their coursework and research, students focus on many topics and time periods: the Darwinian revolution, the rise of biotechnology, climate change science and environmentalism, global health, science and medicine in Latin America, physics, including quantum physics and relativity theory, race, social inequity and medicine, computer science and the new “wired world,” the history of psychiatry, the rise of neuroscience, space travel, and much more.

 Students can pursue the concentration in several ways.
-They can choose to take a mix of science courses (any discipline taught in the College) and (usually related) courses in the history of science and its allied fields in the social science or humanities.
-They can choose to take a larger number of courses in history of science and its allied fields.
+They can choose our Science and Society track, and take science courses (in any discipline taught in the College) and courses in the history of science and its allied fields in the social sciences or humanities.
+They can choose our History of Science track, and take a larger number of courses in history of science and its allied fields.
 They can also pursue one of our three special focus options: Mind, Brain, Behavior (thesis required), Medicine and Society (thesis required), and Technology, Information and Society.

 Through the required tutorial program, all students are also taught skills of advanced source analysis, independent research, and academic writing.
 Many go on to write a senior thesis, but all students must complete a significant research project in their junior year, and all benefit from the skills they learn in tutorial.

 Our alumni praise the concentration for helping them to succeed in a wide range of graduate programs and careers after college, from consulting to journalism, law school to medical school.